Skip to main content

 Select committee changes

-From the 1960s select committees began to take a larger role, dealing more with legislation.
+From the 1960s select committees began to play a larger role, dealing more with legislation.
 From the 1970s they became more open to the public and the media, and from 1979 they handled nearly all legislation.
 In 1985 a new select committee system was created to promote accountability and a greater separation of Parliament from government.
-Thirteen ‘subject’ committees were created, and ministers were required to appear before relevant committees for their portfolio areas.
+Thirteen ‘subject’ committees were created, and ministers were required to appear before committees relevant to their portfolio areas.

 Electoral reform